readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

 ..
 This page seeks to put out lots of pointers to other articles in the documentation
 .. while giving an introduction that can be read consecutively.
 ..
 TODO:
-.. - Links and references!
+.. - More links and references!
-.. - Diagram in life-cycle section
 ..
 ..
 There are other reasons that we could cover:
 .. - Code: If you write docs as code, you want this